Histogram Speeds in Python

 CLI11, a powerful library for writing beautiful command line interfaces in C++11, has been updated to 1.6, the largest update ever.
 CLI11 output is more customizable than ever, and has a better functionality separation under the hood.

 CLI11 has had the formatting system completely redesigned, with minor or complete customization of the output possible.
-Configuration files reading and writing also can be configured; a new example with json instead of ini formatting is included.
+Configuration file reading and writing also can be configured; a new example with json instead of ini formatting is included.
 Validators (finally) have custom help output, as well.
 Many odd corner cases have been made possible, such as interleaving options.

 [Read More]